bridgedb/BridgeDb/README.md

 ### DataSource.ttl
 (Included in the build and found at org.bridgedb.rdf/resources)

-RDF format of all the BridgeDB DataSource(s) and Registered UriPatterns, Found in $BRIDGEDB_HOME/org.bridgedb.rdf/resources
+RDF format of all the BridgeDb DataSource(s) and Registered UriPatterns, Found in $BRIDGEDB_HOME/org.bridgedb.rdf/resources

 This file defines all the URI patterns that will match every BridgeDB DataSource.